gazebosim/docs/get_started.md

 ## Step 4: Explore and learn

-This tutorial has covered the basics of getting started with Ignition Robotics.
+This tutorial has covered the basics of getting started with Ignition.
 Starting with Citadel, there are more [versioned tutorials](docs/citadel/tutorials) covering the basics of the GUI, creating worlds and robots, and more.